seanbao/mnemonas/docs/api-reference.en.md

 List responses include `capabilities` for the current directory and for each returned item. `read` means the path can be listed or opened for navigation, `concreteRead` means exact-resource read actions such as download, copy source, share, or favorite are allowed, and `write` means mutation actions are allowed for that path or container.
 For example, root may report `write: true` when upload or create operations are allowed under root while still reporting `concreteRead: false` because root itself is not a downloadable or copyable resource.

 `GET /api/v1/download/{path}` returns file bytes by default.
-Set `download=true` to force an attachment filename.
-Set `archive=zip` to download the target path as a ZIP archive; this works for directories and individual files, cannot be combined with `version`, requires concrete read access for the target and every included entry, and does not allow read-only navigation ancestors to be archived.
+Set `download=true` at most once to force an attachment filename.
+Set `version=<hash>` at most once to download a historical version.
+Set `archive=zip` at most once to download the target path as a ZIP archive; this works for directories and individual files, cannot be combined with `version`, requires concrete read access for the target and every included entry, and does not allow read-only navigation ancestors to be archived.
 ZIP archives are capped at 10000 entries and 20 GiB of file content.
+Archive attachment filenames use the target path basename; the root path uses `mnemonas-files.zip`, and names that already end with `.zip` do not receive a duplicate suffix.
 Current-file and historical-version downloads support Range requests; ZIP archive downloads do not guarantee Range support.

 `POST /api/v1/files/{path}` requires `{path}` to identify a non-root file path.
 Root or root-equivalent upload targets return `400 Bad Request` with `invalid path`.